Skip to content

 Starvation: Never Getting a Turn

-Starvation is different from dead lock: dead lock means all threads are stuck, whereas starvation means certain threads are "starving"—they want to acquire a resource but never get a turn, while other threads run and eat as they please.
+Starvation is different from deadlock: deadlock is where all threads are stuck, starvation is where some threads are "starved"—it wants the resource, but never gets a turn, while other threads run and eat as they please.

-The most common scenario is an unfair scheduling strategy.
-For example, if a read-write lock always prioritizes read locks, then under a continuous stream of read requests, a writer thread might never get a chance—this is "writer starvation."
+The most common scenario is unfair scheduling policies.
+For example, if a read-write lock always prioritizes read locks, then under continuous read requests, a writer thread might wait forever for an opportunity—this is "writer starvation".
 Similarly, if a thread pool's task queue uses priority scheduling, low-priority tasks might never get scheduled.

-The core idea for solving starvation is introducing fairness, and the specific approach depends on the scenario: a read-write lock can switch to a writer-priority strategy, a task queue can use round-robin or priority aging, and a lock implementation can use a fair lock like a ticket lock.
-Fairness usually comes at the cost of some throughput—after all, a fair scheduling strategy is more conservative than a greedy one—but this is a necessary price to pay to guarantee stable system operation.
+The core idea for solving starvation is to introduce fairness.
+The specific method depends on the scenario: a read-write lock can use a write-priority strategy, a task queue can use round-robin or priority aging, and lock implementations can use fair locks like ticket locks.
+Fairness usually sacrifices some throughput—after all, fair scheduling strategies are more conservative than greedy ones—but it is a necessary price to guarantee stable system operation.

 Priority Inversion: When High Priority Is Blocked by Low Priority

 Priority inversion is a subtle but hugely impactful problem.
-Are there any folks coming from an embedded background?
-I'm sure you've all played with RTOSes and can recite the textbook answers better than anyone!
-The most classic case is the 1997 NASA Mars Pathfinder mission—the real-time system on the rover would suddenly reset while running.
-The ground team spent a good while investigating before discovering that priority inversion was the culprit: a high-priority bus management task was indirectly deadlocked by a low-priority meteorological task, causing the system to reboot repeatedly.
+Any embedded folks here?
+You've all used RTOS, right?
+I bet you've all memorized the standard answers better than anyone else!
+The most classic case is the 1997 NASA Mars Pathfinder Mars probe—the real-time system on the probe would reset as it ran.
+The ground team investigated for a good while before discovering that priority inversion was the culprit: a high-priority bus management task was indirectly blocked by a low-priority meteorology task, causing the system to reboot repeatedly.

 Let's break down this process.
-Suppose we have three tasks: high_prio_task, mid_prio_task, and low_prio_task, in decreasing order of priority. low_prio_task acquires a lock first and is using it.
-At this point, mid_prio_task becomes ready; since it has higher priority, it preempts low_prio_task.
-Immediately after, high_prio_task also becomes ready—it has the highest priority, but it needs the lock held by low_prio_task, so it can only block and wait.
-The problem is, low_prio_task has already been preempted by mid_prio_task at this moment, so it has no chance to run and naturally cannot release the lock.
-The result is: high_prio_task, the highest-priority task, is indirectly blocked by mid_prio_task, which has lower priority.
-This isn't a bug in any specific piece of code, but a structural flaw in the scheduling mechanism itself.
+Suppose there are three tasks: High, Medium, Low, with priorities decreasing in that order.
+Low first acquires a lock and is using it.
+At this point, Medium becomes ready; it has higher priority, so it preempts Low.
+Immediately after, High also becomes ready—it has the highest priority, but it needs the lock held by Low, so it has to block and wait.
+The problem is, Low has already been preempted by Medium, so it doesn't get a chance to run, and naturally can't release the lock.
+The result is: High, the highest priority task, is indirectly blocked by Low, which has a lower priority.
+This isn't a code error, but a structural flaw in the scheduling mechanism itself.

-At this point, we have met the most common family of problems in concurrent programming.
-To facilitate subsequent learning, we can divide them into three categories:
+At this point, we have met the most common family of issues in concurrent programming.
+To facilitate future learning, we divide them into three categories:

 Correctness issues are the baseline and must be eliminated.
-Data races lead to UB, and race conditions lead to logic errors—these are all "program behaves incorrectly" problems.
-The tools for eliminating data races are atomic and mutex, and eliminating race conditions also requires careful interface design (making the check and act indivisible).
+Data races lead to UB, and race conditions lead to logic errors—these are "program behavior is incorrect" issues.
+Tools to eliminate data races are atomic and mutex; eliminating race conditions also requires careful interface design (making check and act indivisible).
 This is the core content of chapters 1 through 3.

-Liveness issues are more subtle and need to be discovered through analysis and testing.
-Dead lock means "all threads are stuck," livelock means "threads are running but making no progress," and starvation means "some threads are starved."
-Solving them requires specific strategies: consistent lock ordering to prevent dead lock, random backoff to prevent livelock, and fair scheduling to prevent starvation.
+Liveness issues are more subtle and require analysis and testing to discover.
+Deadlock is "all threads stuck", livelock is "threads running but no progress", starvation is "some threads are starved".
+Solving them requires specific strategies: unified lock order prevents deadlock, random backoff prevents livelock, fair scheduling prevents starvation.
 This is covered in chapters 2 and 4.

-Real-time issues are less prominent in general applications but are crucial in embedded and real-time systems.
-Priority inversion is the most typical example, requiring operating system support (priority inheritance protocols).
+Real-time issues are less prominent in general applications, but are crucial in embedded and real-time systems.
+Priority inversion is the most typical example, requiring operating system support (priority inheritance protocol).
 If your target platform is an RTOS environment like STM32, chapters 1 through 4 will include discussions of embedded scenarios.

-Correctness first, performance second.
+Correctness first, then performance.
 Eliminate data races and race conditions first, then consider liveness and real-time issues.
-This order is important—if your program can't even guarantee correctness, talking about dead lock prevention or priority inheritance is meaningless.
+This order is important—if your program can't even guarantee correctness, discussing deadlock prevention or priority inheritance is meaningless.

 Exercises